vrchatapi/vrchatapi.github.io/docs/WorldAPI/GetWorld.md

-releaseStatus | `ReleaseStatus` | The status of the world imageUrl | string | URL to the image of the world thumbnailImageURL | string | URL to the image of the world (small) pluginUrl | string | URL (usually DLL).
-This is probably used for custom scripts, only found in worlds made by vrchat currently unityPackageUrl | string | URL for downloading unity3d compressed file (not always included) namespacae | string | unknown unityPackageUpdated | false | unknown unityPackages | `UnityPackage` | Versions of this world
+releaseStatus | `ReleaseStatus` | The status of the world imageUrl | string | URL to the image of the world thumbnailImageURL | string | URL to the image of the world (small) assetUrl | string | URL for downloading the map as unity3d compressed file pluginUrl | string | URL (usually DLL).
+This is probably used for custom scripts, only found in worlds made by vrchat currently unityPackageUrl | string | URL for downloading unitypackage file (only avariable to the map's editor) namespacae | string | unknown unityPackageUpdated | false | unknown unityPackages | `UnityPackage` | Versions of this world